This is the person who always seems to have the dirt on everybody. The person who runs an information-gathering system, with a network of informers.

 Limehouse from Justified has an extensive network of informants throughout Harlan County and the neighboring areas.
 If you are a client of his unofficial bank, he will share the information if you ask nicely.
 He is a leader of a black community in the mountains of Kentucky and his community survived since the Civil War by always knowing what its enemies and allies were up to and where the next threat was coming from.

-JK from Kamen Rider Fourze has information on just about every student in the school and it's his first-year in Amanogawa High.
+JK from Kamen Rider Fourze has information on every student in the school and it's his first-year in Amanogawa High.

 Star Trek: Deep Space Nine: Garak, Odo and Quark all play this role.
 Garak's comes from the intelligence world and he has connections everywhere and in every facet of society.
 Odo's tend to be police, security and politically based and Quark's tend to be economic and black market.